concussion symptoms in kids

 • Sensitivity to light and sound

-• Child feels weak or numb in any part of the body
+• Feeling weak or numb in any part of the body

-If it appears an athlete has a concussion, they should be immediately pulled from the game and examined carefully.
+When it comes to athletes, if it appears they has a concussion, the athlete should be immediately pulled from the game and examined carefully.
 Also, a potential concussion should also be evaluated by a health care provider right away.
-This evaluation will include discussion of symptoms and further testing, if needed.
+This evaluation will include a discussion of symptoms and further testing if needed.

 Treating a concussion

-It typically takes two to four weeks for young athletes to fully recover from a concussion.
+It typically takes two to four weeks for kids and young athletes to fully recover from a concussion.
 However, each concussion is unique in terms of treatment and healing.

-First, have your child stay home from school and physically rest for 24 to 48 hours right after their injury.
+First, have your child physically rest for 24 to 48 hours right after their injury before they return to school.
 Cognitive rest, or mental rest, is just as important, too.
-This means taking a break from reading, playing video games as well as using a smartphone, tablet or computer.
+This means taking a break from reading, playing video games and screen time, such as using a smartphone, tablet or computer.
 If your child is struggling with any post-concussion symptoms, such as headaches, nausea or trouble sleeping, consult with their pediatrician for help.

 After this time of rest, kids can slowly ease back into their regular activities and routines, as long as their concussion symptoms do not get worse.
 And most importantly, children should not return to participating in contact sports until they are cleared to do so by a medical professional.
 This is because having a second concussion while recovering from an initial one can cause serious damage to the brain.

-Learn more about the pediatric neurology and sports medicine services we offer at Bon Secours.
+Learn more about the sports medicine services we provide at Bon Secours.

 Related Posts